Parasoft-TS/parabank-jenkins/README.md

 ## Configure Jenkins Pipeline with the following:
 - Jenkinsfile: Quality Scan, Unit Tests, Deploy with coverage, Functional Test
 - Jenkinsfile.security: SAST, Deploy with coverage, DAST
+- Jenkinsfile.deployonly: Deploy with coverage, ephemeral for 30 minutes, primed for manual testing in the future